bakihome/ZertifikatDownload/HTL+Github Wiki.md

-# Welcome to the HTL-Online-Workshop-Zertifikat wiki!
+# Welcome to the HTL-Workshop-Certificate wiki!

 practice, makes better:)